prostomarkeloff/betterconf/README.md

 # my_var
 ```

-Also we can cast our values to python objects (or just manipulate them):
+Also, we can cast our values to python objects (or just manipulate them):

 ```python
 from betterconf import field, Config